How to Buy

 Visit the Business Tools, Geocoding Tools and Surface Tools pages for details on these extensions.
 If you think you might ever need them, the cost difference to Universal is so small that it is probably a good idea to get Universal.

 Keep in mind that Personal Edition includes a vast array of features even without extensions.
 For example, a common misconception is that one must order the Surface Tools package to give Manifold the ability to work with surfaces and to show surfaces as 3D views.
 That is not true, as 3D visualization is a built-in part of every Manifold edition, including Personal.
 The Surface Tools package extends those capabilities and adds new features, such as a sophisticated surface computation dialog, watersheds capability, visible area computation and the ability to see profiles and elevations.

 Easy: Get Universal x64 Edition.
 See also the What to Buy for IMS page.

 Should I Get a Runtime License?

-Runtime licenses are for programmers and web developers who already have learned Manifold using full licenses.
-If you have a full license, you can do program development with that license because a full license also exposes the same API a Runtime license does (a full license is a superset of a Runtime license).
-A Runtime license does not have the console GUI, so it is impractical to attempt to learn Manifold only through programming a Runtime license.
-If you are planning on creating an application based upon Manifold, get a full license to learn Manifold and develop your application.
-Get Runtime licenses as needed when it is time to begin deploying your application.
+Probably not.
+Runtime licenses are for programmers and for web developers who already have learned Manifold using full licenses and who will know when it is time to start buying Runtime licenses.
+If you have a full license such as Personal Edition or Universal Edition, you can do program development with that license because a full license also exposes the same API a Runtime license does (a full license is a superset of a Runtime license).

 Note that runtime licenses are all x64 licenses: runtime license serial numbers may therefore be used to activate installation in either 32-bit or 64-bit Manifold installations.